-Services/Branch Operations: All technical staff working at the Medical School, Dental Branch, School of Public Health, Mental Sciences Institute, Institute of Molecular Medicine, Harris County Psychiatric Center, University Center Tower, and Graduate School of Biomedical Sciences are designated as having possible infrequent exposures as a result of their maintenance and repair work in the clinical and research laboratories.
+Services/Branch Operations: All technical staff working at the McGovern Medical School, School of Dentistry, School of Public Health, , Institute of Molecular Medicine, Harris County Psychiatric Center / Dunn Behavioral Sciences Center, University Center Tower, MD Anderson / UTHealth Houston Graduate School of Biomedical Sciences are designated as having possible infrequent exposures as a result of their maintenance and repair work in the clinical and research laboratories.
 These positions have been specifically identified as:

-Mechanical Engineer Utilities Operations Supervisor Utilities Operator Electrician Electrical Engineer Maintenance Supervisor Maintenance Leader Maintenance Worker Refrigeration Mechanic Plumber Carpenter Supervisor Carpenter Painter Project Specialist
+Mechanical Engineer

+Utilities Operations Supervisor

+Utilities Operator

+Electrician

+Electrical Engineer

+Maintenance Supervisor

+Maintenance Leader

+Maintenance Worker

+Refrigeration Mechanic

+Plumber

+Carpenter Supervisor

+Carpenter

+Painter

+Project Specialist

-Plant operations personnel within UTHealth are not expected to be exposed.
+Facilities, Planning and Engineering personnel within UTHealth Houston are not expected to be exposed.
 However, appropriate actions, including training and immunizations will be provided if notification is received regarding any job tasks where exposures can occur.

-Housekeeping: All housekeeping staff working in UTHealth, UTPhysicians, or HCPC clinical settings are designated as having possible infrequent exposures as a result of their housekeeping tasks in the clinical and research labs and patient-care areas.
+Housekeeping: All housekeeping staff working in UTHealth Houston, UTPhysicians, or HCPC/Dunn clinical settings are designated as having possible infrequent exposures as a result of their housekeeping tasks in the clinical and research labs and patient-care areas.
 These positions have been specifically identified as the following:

-Housekeeper Housekeeping Team Leader Housekeeping Supervisor
+Housekeeping Team Leader Housekeeping Supervisor

-Only selected other housekeeping personnel at UTHealth may be exposed.
-Tasks at UTHealth involving exposure include housekeepers with assignments to laboratory or clinical areas who may periodically encounter blood spills from accidents.
-All other housekeeping personnel at UTHealth are not expected to be exposed.
+Only selected other housekeeping personnel at UTHealth Houston may be exposed.
+Tasks at UTHealth Houston involving exposure include housekeepers with assignments to laboratory or clinical areas who may periodically encounter blood spills from accidents.
+All other housekeeping personnel at UTHealth Houston are not expected to be exposed.
 However, appropriate actions, including training and immunizations will be provided if notification is received regarding any job tasks where exposures can occur.
+At current, Housekeeping staff are all contract workers and not employed directly by UTHealth Houston.

-Clinical and Research Laboratory Departments: Clinical and Research Laboratory staff members that interact with human blood and body fluids include employees with duties in such related work areas.
+Clinical and Research Laboratory Departments: Clinical staff (e.g. UTPhysicans, HCPC/Dunn, UT School of Dentistry, etc.) and Research Laboratory staff members that interact with human blood and body fluids include employees with duties in such related work areas.
 These positions have been specifically identified as:

-Physician Physician Assistant Nurse Nurse Anesthetist Occupational Therapist Physical Therapist Dental Hygienist Dental Technician Dental Assistant Dental Dispensary Assistant Phlebotomist Research Technician Child Care Specialist Hospital Aide Health Care Assistant Cytologist Histology Technician Medical Technician Medical Technologist Radiological Physicist Radiologic Technologist Infection Control Practitioner
+Physician

+Physician Assistant

+Nurse

+Nurse Anesthetist

+Occupational Therapist

+Physical Therapist

+Dental Hygienist

+Dental Technician

+Dental Assistant

+Dental Dispensary Assistant

+Phlebotomist

+Research Technician

+Child Care Specialist

+Hospital Aide

+Health Care Assistant

+Cytologist

+Histology Technician

+Medical Technician

+Medical Technologist

+Radiological Physicist

+Radiologic Technologist

+Infection Control Practitioner